Mithsril/MithMaps/README.md

-Use launchmod_eldenring to open the mod.
+Use the "Launch MithMaps" .bat to open the mod.

 Includes custom 2v2 and 3v3 maps that take place in the den1 arenas